 GPS Users: Although the street address is listed by the US Post Office at "5445 Point Clair Road" in Carville, LA use the coordinates of "5335 Point Clair Road" if using a GPS device to get exact directions.
 The site is now a LA National Guard base.
 Be prepared to stop at an entrance gate and show ID to military police.

-The museum is now open on Thursdays and Fridays 10 am-4 pm.
+The museum is now open on Wednesday-Friday 10 am-4 pm.